vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 "I don't know.
 I prefer philosophy, I think.
 I would like to live at Athens."

 "You have no interest in politics?"
-She smiled as she said this, knowing what my answer must necessarily be."No\!
+She smiled as she said this, knowing what my answer must necessarily be.

+"No\!
 None, Augusta."

 "Yet you have certain responsibilities to the state.
 You are imperial."